joselatines/hbo-max-clone/README.md

 ## Description 📚

-Clone website made in Next Js simulating a HBO Max.
+Clone website made in Next Js.
-In this project I wanted to keep it simple and show that I can handle an api, I used <code>fetch</code>.
+In this project I wanted to keep it simple and show that I can handle an api, I used <code>fetch</code> to handle the api calls.

 ## Frontend Development 🌞